Only loan interest and real estate taxes are deductible closing costs for a rental property.

 Costs that are basis adjustments can be part of your yearly depreciation deduction for the rental property.

 There are also several closing costs that can’t be deducted and aren’t added to basis.
-For this list, refer to IRS Publication 527 under the subheading Basis of Depreciable Property.
+For this list, see the Basis of Depreciable Property subject in IRS Publication 527 Residential Rental Property (Including Rental of Vacation Homes), on page 7.